dialpad/dialtone-vue/README.md

 - A tool like Webpack must be used to package the SFC components from Dialtone Vue.
 - LESS preprocessor support for Vue SFC `<style>` blocks.

-These requirements are enforced via peerDependencies of Dialtone Vue when possible.
+These requirements are enforced via peer dependencies of Dialtone Vue when possible.

 ## Emojis